sower-proxy/sower/ARCHITECTURE.md

 - `sowerd` prefers the user cache directory for ACME state, but falls back to `/var/cache/sower` so systemd services can start without `HOME`/`XDG_CACHE_HOME` or a config file.
 - `sowerd` fallback site routing is based only on exact TLS SNI matches; wildcard domains are not supported.
 - `sowerd` site routes use HTTP reverse proxying to support full `http://` and `https://` upstream URLs.
 The reverse proxy rewrites the outbound Host to the upstream host.
-- `sowerd` site routing rejects HTTP upgrade requests instead of hijacking the fallback connection; fallback sites are intended for normal HTTP/1.1 decoy traffic.
+- `sowerd` is the TLS edge for fallback HTTP.
+Reverse-proxied site routes and HTTP fake-site fallback overwrite `X-Forwarded-For`, `X-Forwarded-Host`, `X-Forwarded-Proto`, and `X-Real-IP` from the immediate client; client-supplied forwarding headers are discarded. `X-Forwarded-Proto` is `https` because this path is the 443 listener after TLS termination.
+HTTP fake-site fallback preserves the original Host, matching the previous TCP relay.
+- `sowerd` reverse-proxied fallback supports HTTP/1.1 protocol upgrades (including websocket) through the standard library ReverseProxy hijack path.
 - `sowerd` site routing applies bounded client header, upstream dial, TLS handshake, and upstream response-header timeouts.
 - `sowerd` advertises only HTTP/1.1 over TLS because fallback site routing and fake-site serving are HTTP/1.1 paths.
 - In autocert mode, `sowerd` obtains certificates only for configured domains: every `site_routes` domain plus the `cert.domains` whitelist (autocert HostPolicy), so an arbitrary SNI cannot drive ACME issuance and exhaust the account's rate limits.
 Direct-connection domains (e.g. the sower client's remote addr) must be listed in `cert.domains`.
 In custom certificate mode, the configured certificate must cover every routed domain through SANs.